Ministries: Social Action

 Also of interest: In the Galleries section of this website there is a slideshow of the 2013 trip of parishioners to LaGonave in Haiti as well as a video of the 2014 visit.

 - Mary’s House: The mission of Mary’s House is to help pregnant women with short- or long-term needs by offering Christian love and practical solutions.
 More information is available.
-Contacts: Kristi Walsh, Director, E-Mail: email@example.com or Lisa Olshove, Co-Director, E-Mail: firstname.lastname@example.org, Phone: 540-213-HOPE
+Ministry Coordinators: Susan Kearney and Karen Adams.

-- Meals on Wheels/Homebound Meals: The Meals On Wheels Association of America is the oldest and largest national organization composed of and representing local, community-based Senior Nutrition Programs in all 50 U.S. states, as well as the U.S. Territories.
+- Meals on Wheels/Homebound Meals: The Meals On Wheels Association of America is the oldest and largest national organization composed of and representing local, community-based Senior Nutrition Programs in all 50 U.S. states, as well as the U.S. territories.
 These local programs are our MOWAA Members.
-All told, there are some 5,000 local Senior Nutrition Programs in the United States.
-These programs provide well over one million meals to seniors who need them each day.
+There are some 5,000 local Senior Nutrition Programs in the United States providing over one million meals to seniors who need them each day.
 Some programs serve meals at congregate locations like senior centers, some programs deliver meals directly to the homes of seniors whose mobility is limited, and many programs provide both services.
 While remarkable, the one million meals per day figure underestimates the size and shape of our network and its reach and influence in communities across America.
-In addition to the hundreds of thousands of seniors who receive meals, there are many thousands of professionals employed at the various local Senior Nutrition Programs across the U.S. More notable than that is the virtual army of volunteers who also “work” for these programs.
+In addition to the hundreds of thousands of seniors who receive meals, there are many thousands of professionals employed at the various local Senior Nutrition Programs across the U.S. More notable is the virtual army of volunteers who also “work” for these programs.
 It is said that this group, numbering between 800,000 and 1.7 million individuals, is the largest volunteer army in the nation.

 Meals on Wheels is a non-governmental organization that provides hot noon-day meals to clients who do not qualify for the Senior Center meals.
-A local restaurant provides the meals, and St. Francis volunteers deliver on the second, third, and fifth Friday of the month to seniors in Staunton.
-The Senior Center prepares meals for clients over 65 years of age.
-St. Francis volunteers deliver every Wednesday to seniors in Staunton.
+Volunteers pick up and deliver prepared lunches on selected Fridays each month, a duty that takes about 1.5 hours.
+For Homebound Meals, the Senior Center prepares meals for clients over 65 years of age.
+St. Francis volunteers deliver every Wednesday to seniors in Staunton; this duty takes about 1.5 hours.
 Most of these seniors live alone, so a weekly visit by a volunteer provides a pleasant opportunity to see a friendly face.
-Volunteers participate 4-6 times a year.
-Contact: Gudrun Grimes, E-Mail: email@example.com, Phone: 540-885-4405
+Ministry Coordinator: Jane Ford.

-- Prison: This St. Francis ministry, led by the Rev. Mr. James Kledzik, provides Communion services and other devotions and instructions in the faith to area inmates at the Middle River Jail and the Shenandoah Valley Juvenile Detention Center, both in Staunton, and the Augusta Correctional Center, located in Craigsville.
+- Prison: This St. Francis ministry provides Communion services and other devotions and instructions in the faith to area inmates at the Middle River Jail and the Shenandoah Valley Juvenile Detention Center, both in Staunton, and the Augusta Correctional Center, located in Craigsville.
 Parishioners from St. John the Evangelist Church in Waynesboro also participate.
-Contact: Deacon James Kledzik, E-mail: firstname.lastname@example.org, Phone: 540-886-2262
+Ministry Coordinator: Fr.
+Joseph Wamala.

 - Respect Life: The committee has an active program promoting prolife causes at St. Francis, including offering prayer for specific intentions, witnessing publicly for prolife causes, sponsoring speakers on life issues, and other activities to support the Catholic Church’s commitment to life.